 Despite the strong tradition of ethics that the vast majority of hunters and anglers abide by, there are still individuals that disregard laws regulating hunting and fishing activities.
 With the increased sophistication of poachers, and other wildlife violators, there is a need for improved levels of coordination between state fish and wildlife agencies.

 The IWVC began in 1985, after Colorado and Nevada drafted an interstate agreement on combatting wildlife violators.
 The IWVC expanded in 1989, after being passed into law by Colorado, Nevada, and Oregon, which collectively formed the core of the compact.
-As of June 1, 2019, 48 states are members, and the two remaining states (Hawai‘i and Massachusetts) have introduced legislation to become a part of the IWVC.
+As of June 1, 2019, 48 states are members, and the two remaining states (Hawaii and Massachusetts) are in the process of joining, and have introduced legislation to become a part of the IWVC.
+A state must pass legislation incorporating the IWVC directly into the state's statutes or authorizing the state wildlife agency to join.

 Points of Interest